Cuba Holidays 2022/2023

 Lose yourself in Havana

-Today, Havana is an all–consuming metropolis of two million inhabitants and one of the most fascinating cities on the planet.
-Old Havana is a living, breathing piece of history and all the images you previously held of brightly coloured, paint peeled buildings with locals sitting in doorways smoking cigars become a reality.
+One of the wonders of a Cuba holiday is certainly its quirky capital.
+Today, Havana is a metropolis of two million inhabitants and one of the most fascinating cities on the planet.
+Old Havana is a piece of history and all the images you previously held of brightly coloured, paint peeled buildings with locals sitting in doorways smoking cigars come to life.

 Wander around the famous Necropolis Cristobal Colon – one of the largest cemeteries in the Americas – and gaze upon elaborate marble statues amid the graves of famous revolutionaries, scientists and authors.
 If that’s not your thing, head to the beautifully constructed cathedral and enjoy a drink at Bodeguita Del Medio, one of Hemingway and Nat King Cole’s old watering holes.

-Cuba’s number one beach resort, Varadero, is located on the north coast and just a two hour drive east of Havana.
-A popular choice with those booking All Inclusive holidays in Cuba, Here you’ll find over 20 kilometres of pristine white sand beaches, 4* and 5* star resorts boasting world–class service and elegant cocktail bars overlooking the emerald sea.
+A popular choice with those booking All Inclusive holidays in Cuba, Cuba’s number one beach resort, Varadero, is located on the north coast and just a two hour drive east of Havana.
+Here you’ll find over 20 kilometres of pristine white sand beaches, 4 and 5 star resorts boasting world–class service and elegant cocktail bars overlooking the emerald sea.
+It’s the perfect spot to relax with a cocktail in hand and soak up some rays.

-Down in the south, Playa Ancon offers even more pristine coastline but has managed to keep a natural feel with palm trees and greenery creeping down to the sand.
+Playa Ancon offers an even more pristine coastline but has managed to keep a natural feel with palm trees and greenery creeping down to the sand.
 You’ll find great snorkelling and diving sites off the shoreline here, which is ideally located just outside the colonial UNESCO city of Trinidad.

 A taste of Trinidad

-Spend days here lazing on the long stretches of white sand or bobbing along to the obligatory salsa music.
+Spend days here lazing on the long stretches of white sand or bobbing along to the salsa music.
 The surrounding mountainous region also makes for great hiking and horse riding.
 One of the most popular destinations is the Salto del Caburni waterfalls, where after an hour’s hiking over wooded terrain, you’re free to enjoy a refreshing dip in the natural pools.
+Now what’s really more rewarding than that?

 Salsa in Santiago